 The workshop will be live streamed in a Zoom Webinar format.

-The session times are CEST (Central European Standard Time).
+The session times are CET (Central European Time).

 "The event was very well organised, and it allowed us to have direct interaction with the speakers despite not being "on site".
 The scientific quality of the presentations was extremely high."